-As both a Plastic Surgeon AND (in a previous life) a Personal Trainer with a Master’s Degree in Exercise Physiology, I have learned quite a bit about the muscles that make up the abdominal wall.
-Many patients come to me and are upset that they can’t get their tummy flat again after child birth.
-Some of their friends look great after they had kids and they don’t understand why they can’t get their physique back to the shape they are used to from their youth.
+As both a plastic surgeon AND (in a previous life) a personal trainer with a master’s degree in exercise physiology, I have learned quite a bit about the muscles that make up the abdominal wall.
+Many patients come to me and are upset that they can’t get their tummy flat again after childbirth.
+Some of their friends look great after they had kids, and they don’t understand why they can’t get their physique back too.
 Some of them develop feelings of guilt or incompetence which are completely unfair.
-In this essay I’d like to explain what the problem really is and why exercise and diet will NOT help you overcome a true diastasis recti completely.
-Let me emphasize, however, that diastasis recti is an unusual circumstance and the MOST women simply develop laxity of their abdominal wall after pregnancy.
-While this too can be frustrating and sometimes difficult to overcome without surgery, it is NOT the same entity as a diastasis recti.
+Often, it’s not their fault, as they may have a condition called diastasis recti.
+Fortunately, we can usually address their concerns with a tummy tuck or similar procedure at my NYC practice.

 As depicted above, women with a real separation of the muscle of the abdominal wall have a very specific appearance and look very much like each other.
 There is almost always a profound protuberance near the umbilicus and hanging skin below that.
-With poor diet and lack of exercise or with many post pregnancy tummies, the excess skin and the belly paunch are both lower and might even hang down, but they tend to be together.
+With poor diet and lack of exercise or with many post-pregnancy tummies, the excess skin and the belly paunch are both lower and might even hang down, but they tend to be together.
 Not so with a diastasis recti.
 So, what exactly is going on here?

 What is Diastasis Recti?

 A “diastasis recti” is a loosening of the connective tissue in the center of the abdomen called the “linea alba.”
 This is a fascial band (thick tissue) that connects the right and left rectus abdominus muscles (they make up the “six pack”).
 It’ss responsible for the visible groove that many slim people have running from the umbilicus up to the chest.